Crugudar/OPP-Homework-Unit-2-/README.md

 * ScanInfo: these class methods ask the user for an individual input.
 You will find methods such as "askName", "askQuantity",...
 * Checker: as their name say, these methods check that the user input is correct.
 Your name cannot contain numbers, sorry.
 * Command: here we read the main commands of the program ("new lead", "show opportunities",...) and calls the appropiate method (newLead(), showOpportunities(),...) from the same class.
+* Sound: well, this is not so important, it's just a class to make some sounds play.
+You can just ignore it if you want c:

 And, of course, to execute our program, you have to go to the Main file.
 There we have created some hashmaps to store Leads and Opportunities (no Accounts nor Contacts for now).
 We have created two Leads and two Opportunities to help you test our program better (please be kind :D)